 Fortunately, there are brave souls among us speaking out and writing about their experiences.
 More people are emerging from the shadows and saying, “yes, me too.
 I know what this is like.”

 As a result, more people are openly embracing sobriety.
 And they’re doing it for a variety of reasons!
-The more we talk about sobriety and the more awareness we bring to the issue, the more we are able to make the case that it’s a perfectly reasonable way to live.
+The more we talk about sobriety and the more awareness we bring to the issue, the more we can make the case that it’s a perfectly reasonable way to live.

 But I’m getting carried away!
 Right.
 To the TED Talks!

-Here are 7 TED Talks about sobriety that will motivate you to stay the course as well as educate others about alcoholism and addiction.
+Here are some of my favorite TED Talks about sobriety that will motivate you to stay the course and educate others about alcoholism and addiction.

-I’ve included a brief synopsis with each video so you can decide if it’s worth the 10-15 minute investment to check out (which, of course it will be!).
+I’ve included a brief synopsis with each video so you can decide if it’s worth the 10-15 minute investment to check out.

 Here we go, in no particular order…